MathesCy/Validere/README.md

 # Overview

-This report has been developed with the objective of identifying a solution to the question 'What physical or chemical properties of crude oil could be responsible for pipeline accidents?'.
+This report has been created with the objective of identifying which physical or chemical properties of crude oil could be responsible for pipeline incidents.